RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 Lets go for it.
 Starting with #1.

 [Creating an Auth0](https://auth0.com/signup?&signUpData=%7B%22category%22%3A%22button%22%7D) account is super easy.
 You can log in using GitHub.
 Auth0 will automatically set up an application for you.
-You can then grab all of he information you need for the nuxtjs/auth module.
+You can then grab all of the information you need for the nuxtjs/auth module.
 You will need to set up a few things in Auth0 Application Settings, such as allowed origins, allowed callback URIs and similar.
 You can refer to [Auth0 documentation](https://auth0.com/docs/get-started/dashboard/application-settings) on how to do that.

 In nuxt.config.js you'll need to define the redirect and strategies objects.
 Note that the callback and login cannot be the same value.
 The module needs to route to a different page in order to finish processing the user data returned from the login event.

+In nuxt.config.js:

 ``` javascript
 auth: {